-His work in China (East Meets West: The Development of the Internet in China, e-Commerce in China, Building e-Commerce In China, and Western Venture Capital in China). helped client Sun Microsystems develop business relations in the PRC, facilitating cooperation between the two nations in the IT space.
-With the National Information Infrastructure Steering Committee, People’s Republic of China-Broadcast on CCTV, CNN Europe, TVO Canada, and US Public Television.
+His work in China (East Meets West: The Development of the Internet in China, e-Commerce in China, Building e-Commerce In China, and Western Venture Capital in China). helped client Sun Microsystems develop business relations in the PRC.

 In the Mojave Desert (Who Are My People?) supported Native American law and environmental justice for Southern California’s 44 tribes and stopped or delayed several large (and damaging) energy projects.
-He crafted a legal complaint and supported litigation with a global PR campaign.
+He helped craft a legal complaint and supported litigation with a global PR campaign.
 Theatrical/Educational.

 On Puget Sound, Song on the Water celebrates Coast Salish and Nuu Chah Nulth canoe traditions, providing a vision of positive futures for Native American youth.
 PBS/Theatrical/Educational.

 Lundahl is a writer and a Bauhaus educated STE(A)M leadership advisor to universities, think tanks and companies.